renpy/renpy/sphinx/source/translation.rst

 .. include:: inc/translate_string

 There are two language-related variables.
-One is :var:`config.language`, which is used to change the default language of the game.
+One is :var:`config.default_language`, which is used to change the default language of the game.

 .. var:: _preferences.language